Antti Niemi (ice hockey)

 Antti Niemi ([ˈɑntːi ˈnie̯mi]; born 29 August 1983) is a Finnish former professional ice hockey goaltender.
-During the 2009–10 season as a member of the Chicago Blackhawks, he became the first Finnish goaltender to win the Stanley Cup.
-Niemi also played for the San Jose Sharks, Dallas Stars, Pittsburgh Penguins, Florida Panthers, and Montreal Canadiens.
+During the 2009–10 season as a member of the Chicago Blackhawks, he became the first Finnish goaltender to win the Stanley Cup, and has also played for the San Jose Sharks, Dallas Stars, Pittsburgh Penguins, Florida Panthers, and Montreal Canadiens.

 Playing career

 Early years

 Niemi played junior-level hockey for Kiekko-Vantaa from 1998 until 2005, where he also worked part-time as a Zamboni driver and later had his number retired.
 He turned pro with the Pelicans of the Finnish SM-liiga in 2005, playing three seasons with the team.
 In November 2007, Niemi debuted for the Finnish national team.
-He then signed with the Chicago Blackhawks of the National Hockey League (NHL) as an undrafted free agent in 2008.
-Assigned to Chicago's minor league affiliate, the Rockford IceHogs, Niemi spent the majority of the 2008–09 season in the American Hockey League (AHL), alternating starts with Corey Crawford.
+He then signed with the Chicago Blackhawks of the National Hockey League (NHL) as an undrafted free agent on 5 May 2008.
+Dale Tallon, then the Blackhawks general manager, lauded him as one of the top European goaltending prospects and praised his size and athleticism.
+He was assigned to Chicago's minor league affiliate, the Rockford IceHogs, Niemi spent the majority of the 2008–09 season in the American Hockey League (AHL), alternating starts with Corey Crawford.
 In February 2009, he was called up to the Blackhawks as an injury replacement.
 He made his NHL debut on 27 February, playing one period in a 5–4 overtime loss to the Pittsburgh Penguins.
 Niemi recorded his first NHL start and win several days later on 1 March, a 4–2 victory versus the Los Angeles Kings.
+Niemi finished the season with an 18–14–3 record with a 2.43 GAA and .913 save percentage for the IceHogs.